jm1021/churchofjesuschrist/_posts/2023-11-26-giving-to-the-lord.md

 ## Thanksgiving Sunday

 A time of thankful reflection.
+I am thankful for this moment to <b>discuss "Giving to the Lord"</b>

 - <b>Praise be to the life of Jesus Christ</b>.
 That we are able to glory in Thanksgiving through his grace
-- I am thankful to be in <b>our Holy Place, our Ward and City</b>.
-In the news of Ukraine and Gaza, we are SO blesssed to be living in a place of amazing weather, resources, and peace
+- I am thankful to God and Christ that I can be in <b>our SHARED Holy Place, our Ward and City</b>.

-- I am thankful for this moment to <b>discuss "Giving to the Lord"</b>
+In the news of Ukraine and Gaza, we are <b>SO blesssed to be living in a place of amazing weather, resources, and peace<b>.

-### Great memories from our Ward members in Heaven
+### Giving to the Lord
 <b>Feelings of respect</b>.
 These are a few observed acts of service I observed from former weekly acquaintances.
-Observations that I miss from those who have passed, but cemented grand memories.
+Observations that I miss from those that have passed, but <b>who cemented grand memories in me with their lives..</b>

 - Kristan Kelly.
 My memories service memories of Kristan, her glow and observing her service and companionship to Diane Harrington.